 Spending the holidays with your own family, even when everyone is getting along, can be challenging.
 Things can get even more complicated if you are part of a divorced or blended family or if you are co-parenting.
 The holidays are a time intended for celebration, remembrance and thanksgiving but, for some, can also be a time of high stress.
 Coparenting during the holidays can be difficult.

 Falling only behind the death of a spouse, divorce and separation are the second most stressful times in people’s lives.
 Research shows that holidays also fall on the list of people’s most stressful times.
 Many who have been through a divorce or separation experience painful loss and grieve their marriage and relationship.
 The holidays, an already stressful time for some – coupled with divorce, co-parenting and/or blended families – can exacerbate already heightened emotions or bring about a flooding of emotions.
 Sharing time with kids, breaking of old traditions, creating new ones, new siblings or step-parents, in-laws – in addition to the normal stressors of gift buying, traveling and holiday parties – can feel undoubtedly overwhelming.

 Below is your guide for some practical ways to deal with these feelings around the holidays.
 They’re also handy tips for before, during and after the holidays.

 If you find the idea of the upcoming holidays with your family, old or new, overwhelming or are struggling with intense conflict with your family, consider letting one of our highly trained marriage and family therapists support you during this time.
-We specialize in helping divorced/separated families and blended families co-parent and communicate effectively.
+We specialize in helping divorced/separated families and blended families coparent during the holidays and throughout the year and communicate effectively.
 Click here if you are ready to schedule your appointment today.